johnmyleswhite/Vega.jl/README.md

 # Installation

-Because this package depends upon Vega, Vega is provided as a Git submodule of Vega.jl.
-When you first install this repo from GitHub, you must then take additional steps to install the Vega submodule.
-This can be done by running the following commands:
+This package depends upon [Vega.js](https://github.com/trifacta/vega) from Trifacta and is provided automatically within Vega.jl.
+If you want to upgrade the library yourself, be sure that the file structure remains the same (and, submit a pull request here!)

+	Pkg.add("Vega")
 	using Vega
-	Vega.install()

-This will download and install the appropriate release of Vega for you automatically.

 # Usage Examples

 The current API provides some convenience wrappers around Vega for generating standard kinds of plots.
 These are described below.
+If you have any issues with the examples, please try checking out master for `Distributions`, `Grid`, and `KernelDensity`.
+While these three packages aren't requirements to use Vega.jl, they are used for generating data to plot in the examples.

 	using Distributions
 	using Vega